 I find DuckDuckGo cleaner, easier to navigate than Google.
 I rarely see advertising, that could be something to do with the New Zealand neglect.
 Or maybe not.
 Feel free to enlighten us all if you know what’s going on there.,

-One of the best features of DuckDuckGo for my writing work is that you can copy and paste the URLs in the search results.
+A DuckDuckGo that helps my writing work is that I can copy and paste the URLs in the search results.
 I do this if I use a URL in a blog post.
 I also collect useful URLs for later use.
 Google mangles URLs for some reason, making them harder to copy and paste.